How to Become an Appraiser in Ohio

 Do I need a college degree to be a Certified General Appraiser?

-How much do Certified General Appraisers earn in Ohio?
+How much do Certified General Appraisers make in Ohio?